TCA166/CK3-history-extractor/README.md

 Some specific aspects may be represented inaccurately to the in game state, but that can be alleviated with providing the tool with the paths to the mods using the ```include``` argument.
 Now naturally very invasive mods allowing for individual country de jure drift, or using weird non standard title naming schemes might break the tool.
 If that occurs please do let me know and I shall see what I can do.

+### Load order

+Internally all provides paths (those added via include and game-path) are handled in the same way.
+Iteratively these paths are searched for localization and a valid map definition, with the first path provided being searched almost last.
+Once a valid map definition is found this definition is used and is expected to be entirely valid.
+The game path is loaded last.

 ## Output example